 It’s worth noting that most of Hoffman’s boots are manufactured in the United States, but they source their leather from Italy, Germany, and other European countries.

-With Truman Boot Co., you can buy boots that are ready-made, built to order, or made to order, depending on what your specific needs are with your work boots.
-The made-to-order boots have many different elements that can be customized, but this usually means a 12-week lead time, whilst ready-made boots are typically built and shipped in two to three business days.
+With Truman Boot Co., you can buy ready-made boots, built to order, or made to order, depending on your specific needs with your work boots.
+The made-to-order boots have many different elements that can be customized, but this usually means a 12-week lead time, while ready-made boots are typically built and shipped in two to three business days.

-Truman Boots are made using leather, and they use a whole host of different leathers which are explained in detail on their site.
+Truman Boots are made using leather, and they use a whole host of different leathers explained in detail on their site.
 These include bison, horse rump, ox, cow-hide, antelope, and many more, along with many different tanning processes giving them all different characteristics.
-Some also use waxed leather which makes them extremely durable and has water-resistant characteristics.
-It’s worth noting that Truman Boot Co. sources its leather from renowned tanneries from around the world, including Horween in Chicago, C.F Stead in Leeds UK, and also Italy, though they say they try to stay as local as possible.
+Some also use waxed leather, which is extremely durable and has water-resistant characteristics.
+It’s worth noting that Truman Boot Co. sources its leather from renowned tanneries from around the world, including Horween in Chicago, C.F Stead in Leeds UK, and Italy, though they say they try to stay as local as possible.
 However, their ‘leather care guide’ on their website tells you which leather is sourced from which country, so you can easily stick with American-made.

 These boots have pull tabs, making them easier to pull off, and are lace-ups so that they form to your shape better.
 Featuring antique brass hardware and Goodyear 270 storm welts, these boots are designed to last a long time.
 They also include a structured toe box and Vibram 100 lug sole for added comfort.

 YouTube Video on How to Find Work Boots Made in the USA